Superhzf/interpretability-of-source-code-transformers/POS Code/Visualization/README.md

 ## Generate single SVG files
-Update script with correct paths to your environment.
+Update script with correct paths to your environment:

 Set `--extract=False` if activation files have already been generated.

 Set `--dev=True` if it is in the development mode.
 Running in development mode is fast by only running BERT model

 In this folder, run: